ulfk/ipn-adapter/README.md

 Digistore24 currently does not support Brevo natively.
 So if you want to add buyers of your products to your mailing-lists, there is currently no easy (and free of extra charge) way to do this.
 So we had to find another solution.
 As there already was a website based on Wordpress involved, the easiest way was to write a small plugin for Wordpress, that acts as proxy between Digistore24 and Brevo.

 ## How does it work?
-The IPN-Adapter plugin procides an endpoint that acts as proxy.
+The IPN-Adapter plugin provides an endpoint that acts as proxy.
 When a purchase is done on Digistore24, it will call the IPN-Adapters endpoint.
 The endpoint will transform the data, received from Digistore24, to the data needed for Brevo.
 The IPN-Adapter will then add the buyers e-mail address as contact in Brevo and will add that e-mail address to the configured mailing lists.

 This a graphical overview on how the IPN-adapter works:
 ![IPN-Adpater Overview](overview.drawio.png)